Gbyte Recovery

 ❌ If no restore point exists or data loss is unacceptable: Do not proceed.
 Use a safer recovery method instead.

-Unlike iCloud’s "nuclear option" (which wipes your current phone), GByte Recovery pinpointed the exact missing entries in your device's SQLite database.
+Unlike iCloud’s "nuclear option" (which wipes your current phone), Gbyte Recovery pinpointed the exact missing entries in your device's SQLite database.

 100% Data Safety: Recover only the missing appointments.
 Your current photos, messages, and settings remain untouched.